Author: SalaryAfterTaxPro Editorial TeamReviewed: May 28, 2026Updated: May 28, 2026

 Who Is Responsible For The Content

 Editorial responsibility currently sits with the site operator rather than a named newsroom team.
-That is a deliberate transparency choice: the site would rather publish a clear contact route and explicit ownership statement than imply a larger editorial structure that does not exist.
+That is a deliberate transparency choice.
+It is better to publish a clear contact route and an explicit ownership statement than imply a larger editorial structure that does not exist.

 Where to Go Next